ship-armada/armada/TX_SIGNING.md

 - Wallets display structured fields, not opaque hex
 - Domain separation prevents cross-site signature reuse
-- `verifyingContract` binds to a specific deployment
+- `verifyingContract` binds the signature to Armada's canonical enrollment domain
 - Clearer to users that this is not a transaction

 ### Why Signature-Derived, Not Mnemonic-Based?